Jeraldy/JeddyJs/README.md

 ### JeddyJS
-We make it fun and enjoyable to build web UIs using pure javascript(No HTML Tags), which makes it easy to write clean, reusable and maintainable code.
+We make it fun and enjoyable to build web UIs using pure javascript(No HTML Tags).
+It is now easy to write clean, reusable and maintainable code with Jeddy.

 ### Quick start
 ```sh